Sentinel Logo

 When you provide a passphrase, Sentinel performs these steps:

-1. First Run: Generates a random 32-byte salt, derives an encryption key from your passphrase using the configured KDF, generates a new Ed25519 signing key, encrypts the signing key with the derived encryption key, and stores the encrypted key and salt in .keys/signing_key.json.
+1. First Run: Generates a random 32-byte salt, derives an encryption key from your passphrase using the configured key derivation function, generates a new Ed25519 signing key, encrypts the signing key with the derived encryption key, and stores the encrypted key and salt in .keys/signing_key.json.

 2. Subsequent Runs: Reads the stored salt, re-derives the encryption key from your passphrase, decrypts the signing key, and uses it for signing documents.